JinTA0/CV/README.md

 **WHUT Student Union**
 _Vice Prisident_ ```2013-2014```
 - Managed the financial affairs, regulations, meetings and news reporting of Student Union.
-- Provided services in various campus events such as New Year’s Concert, Welcome Party for the Freshman, Graduation Ceremony, Conferences and Training.
+- Organized and provided services in various campus events such as New Year’s Concert, Welcome Party for the Freshman, Graduation Ceremony, Conferences and Training.
--
+- Established the new media department for the Student Union to provide immediate news report on social media platforms.
 _Officer of News Department_ ```2012-2013```
 - Responsible for news reporting and editing, training of new commissioners.
 - Served as senior editor of WHUT Youth website, responsible for reviewing news.